Azure/azure-quickstart-templates/1-CONTRIBUTION-GUIDE/README.md

 1. Every deployment template and its associated files must be contained in its own **folder**.
 Name this folder something that describes what your template does.
 Usually this naming pattern looks like **appName-osName** or **level-platformCapability** (e.g. 101-vm-user-image)
  + **Required** - Numbering should start at 101.
 100 is reserved for things that need to be at the top.
  + **Protip** - Try to keep the name of your template folder short so that it fits inside the Github folder name column width.
-1. Github uses ASCII for ordering files and folder.
+2. Github uses ASCII for ordering files and folder.
 For consistent ordering **create all files and folders in lowercase**.
 The only **exception** to this guideline is the **README.md**, that should be in the format **UPPERCASE.lowercase**.
-1. Include a **README.md** file that explains how the template works.
+3. Include a **README.md** file that explains how the template works.
  + Guidelines on the README.md file below.
-1. The deployment template file must be named **azuredeploy.json**.
+4. The deployment template file must be named **azuredeploy.json**.
-1. There should be a parameters file named **azuredeploy.parameters.json**.
+5. There should be a parameters file named **azuredeploy.parameters.json**.
  + Please fill out the values for the parameters according to rules defined in the template (allowed values etc.), For parameters without rules, a simple "changeme" will do as the acomghbot only checks for syntactic correctness using the ARM Validate Template [API](https://msdn.microsoft.com/en-us/library/azure/dn790547.aspx).
-1. The template folder must contain a **metadata.json** file to allow the template to be indexed on [Azure.com](http://azure.microsoft.com/).
+6. The template folder must contain a **metadata.json** file to allow the template to be indexed on [Azure.com](http://azure.microsoft.com/).
  + Guidelines on the metadata.json file below.
-1. The custom scripts that are needed for successful template execution must be placed in a folder called **scripts**.
+7. The custom scripts that are needed for successful template execution must be placed in a folder called **scripts**.
-1. Linked templates must be placed in a folder called **nestedtemplates**.
+8. Linked templates must be placed in a folder called **nested**.
-1. DSC configuration scripts and packages must be placed in a folder called **dsc**.
-1. Images used in the README.md must be placed in a folder called **images**.
+9. Images used in the README.md must be placed in a folder called **images**.
-1. Any resources that need to be setup outside the template should be named prefixed with existing (e.g. existingVNET, existingDiagnosticsStorageAccount) and remain in the same folder as **azuredeploy.json**.
+10. Any resources that need to be setup outside the template should be named prefixed with existing (e.g. existingVNET, existingDiagnosticsStorageAccount).
-1. The template can be deployed using both the **Deploy-AzureResourceGroup.ps1** script and the **azure-group-deploy.sh**.
-This includes staging any artifacts required for the deployment into Azure storage as an alternative to the raw github location (the scripts will perform this staging).

 ![alt text](/1-CONTRIBUTION-GUIDE/images/namingConvention.png "Files, folders and naming conventions")